Rio de Janeiro in July: Weather, beaches and what to expect

 Yes, and July beaches have a particular quality that summer can't match.

 The water temperature drops to around 21°C–22°C (70°F–72°F), which most visitors find refreshing rather than cold.
-The sand is less packed than in summer, the vendors are fewer, and the afternoons have a relaxed, almost local feel to them.
-What changes in July is who you share the beach with: school holidays bring Brazilian families back, so weekends and afternoons do fill up, just not in the same overwhelming way as January.
+The sand is less packed than in summer and the afternoons have a relaxed, almost local feel to them.

 For a quieter experience, weekday mornings are ideal.
 Leme, at the quieter end of Copacabana, tends to be less crowded than the main stretch.
-If you're willing to travel a bit further, Prainha and Grumari, both protected areas with limited access, are at their most manageable in winter.

 July is also one of the best months to appreciate Rio's beaches for their views rather than just their water.
-The clear winter sky makes the backdrop — Sugarloaf, the hills and the city — sharper and more vivid than at any other time of year.
+The clear winter sky makes the backdrop with Sugarloaf, the hills and the city sharper and more vivid than at any other time of year.
 This guide to Rio's beaches by view is worth reading before you decide which ones to prioritize.

 Whale watching in Rio de Janeiro in July